Courses Taught by ESU Faculty Abroad

 The student is responsible for obtaining due approval from the academic departments and the academic Adviser to ensure that all credits taken at a foreign university will successfully transfer to ESU.

 This procedure is facilitated by the Credit Transfer Form.

 In addition, students who are planning on taking any of the last 30 credits at a foreign university must obtain approval from the respective Dean prior to the academic experience abroad.

 This approval is facilitated by the Credit Transfer Form.

 To be clear, students who transfer credits from a foreign university will receive a P (Pass) or F (Fail) grade.

 Courses approved and passed at the foreign university will not affect the students' Grade Point Average (GPA), whatsoever.

 It is the student's responsibility to request at the host university to send an official transcript to the ESU Office of International Programs for processing credit transfer.

-Upon receiving the official transcript from the host university, the Office of International Programs will send to Enrollment Services both the original transcript and the Credit Transfer Form to be posted on the students' academic records.
+Upon receiving the official transcript from the host university, the Office of International Programs will send to the Student Enrollment Center both the original transcript and the Credit Transfer Form to be posted on the students' academic records.